beNative/git-automation/TECHNICAL_MANUAL.md

 -   **Entry Point:** `electron/preload.ts`
 -   **Responsibilities:**
     -   Acts as a secure bridge between the Renderer and Main processes.
     -   Uses `contextBridge` to expose a safe, limited API (`window.electronAPI`) to the renderer.
-This includes functions like `showFilePicker`, `testExecutablePath`, and `autodetectExecutablePath`.
+This includes functions like `getProjectInfo`, `getCommitHistory`, `getDelphiVersions`, etc.

 ## 3. State Management and Data Flow

--   **Primary State:** The root `App.tsx` component manages the entire application state, including the list of repositories, global settings, **dashboard categories**, the active view, and the state of modals and panels.
-UI-specific state, such as the position and visibility of the right-click `ContextMenu`, is also managed here to ensure a single source of truth.
+-   **Primary State:** The root `App.tsx` component manages the entire application state, including the list of repositories, global settings, dashboard categories, the active view, and the state of modals and panels.
 -   **VCS State:** `App.tsx` also holds state for `detailedStatuses` and `branchLists` which are fetched periodically and after tasks complete to keep the UI in sync with the file system.
 -   **Parallel Task Execution:** To support running multiple tasks concurrently, a unique `executionId` is generated for each task run.
 This ID is passed between the renderer and main processes, allowing log output (`task-log`) and completion events (`task-step-end`) to be correctly routed to the appropriate repository and UI components without conflict.
--   **Component Architecture:** Key new components include `CategoryHeader.tsx` for managing category sections, a new `CategoryColorModal.tsx` for a comprehensive customization experience, and a heavily refactored `Dashboard.tsx` that now handles complex drag-and-drop logic.
-Event handlers in `Dashboard.tsx` are carefully scoped to manage nested drop zones, ensuring that dragging a repository over a category does not conflict with dragging a category over another category.
+-   **Component Architecture:** The `RepoFormModal` component has been significantly enhanced with the Project Intelligence UI, which conditionally renders task-generation buttons based on data fetched from the `get-project-info` IPC handler.
+The task editor now renders different configuration options based on the `TaskStepType` enum.

 ### Data Persistence

-All application data, including repositories, **categories,** and global settings, is persisted to a single `settings.json` file.
+All application data, including repositories, categories, and global settings, is persisted to a single `settings.json` file.

 -   **Location:** The file is stored in the standard application user data directory for your operating system (e.g., `%APPDATA%` on Windows, `~/Library/Application Support` on macOS).
 This ensures that user settings are preserved across application updates.
 -   **Management:** A `SettingsProvider` context handles loading this data on startup and saving it whenever it changes.
-To resolve persistent bugs with drag-and-drop reordering, the data model was updated to include an `uncategorizedOrder` array in `settings.json`.
-The `SettingsContext` now explicitly manages this list, and the `moveRepositoryToCategory` function was significantly refactored to robustly handle all reordering and moving scenarios.
-Category reordering logic is also managed within the `SettingsContext`, with functions like `moveCategory` (for button-based movement) and `reorderCategories` (for drag-and-drop) ensuring state consistency.
 -   **Migration:** A one-time migration process runs on startup to move `settings.json` for users updating from versions prior to `0.2.2`, where the file was incorrectly stored next to the application executable.

 ## 4. Development Workflow